mher/flower/docs/config.rst

 `oauth2_redirect_uri` option should be used with :ref:`auth`, :ref:`auth_provider`, :ref:`oauth2_key` and :ref:`oauth2_secret` options.

+.. _persist_only_failed_tasks:

 persist_only_failed_tasks
 ~~~~~~~~~~~~~~~~~~~

 Default: False

 Config to persist only failed tasks

+..
+Note:: When persist_only_failed_tasks mode is enabled, Flower only show failed tasks, but still count number of other tasks.